Al-Mansura, Tiberias

 Al-Mansura (المنصورة) was a Palestinian Arab village in the Tiberias Subdistrict.
 It was depopulated during the 1947–1948 Civil War in Mandatory Palestine on May 10, 1948.
 It was located 16 kilometres northwest of Tiberias.

 History

 Al-Mansura, like the rest of Palestine, was incorporated into the Ottoman Empire in 1517, and in the census of 1596, the village was located in the nahiya of Tabariyya, part of Safad Sanjak.
 It had a population of 16 households, all Muslim.
 The villagers paid a fixed tax-rate of 25% on agricultural products, including wheat, barley, rice, goats and beehives, in addition to occasional revenues; the taxes totalled 530 akçe.

-In 1838, el-Mansura was noted as a Druse village in the Esh-Shagur district, located between Safad, Acca and Tiberias.
+In 1838, el-Mansura was noted as a Druze village in the Esh-Shagur district, located between Safad, Acca and Tiberias.

-In 1875 Victor Guérin found the village to have 200 Druse inhabitants.
+In 1875 Victor Guérin found the village to have 200 Druze.
 In 1881, the PEF's Survey of Western Palestine described El Mansurah as "A stone-built village, situated on the slope of the hill, containing about 150 Moslems; extensive olive-groves to the south; water from springs and cisterns."